Northern South Africa, Zimbabwe

 the plant can't stand frost.
 The soil must be

-acid, I don't know how much!
+acid, I don't know how much, but it does not seem that sensitive.
 Cuttings

 are possible, but won't form caudex.